Neuters, neutrals, a let's talk route to achieve change has always been seen fit.

 After 3 years of miseries and bloody conflict a swift end to hostilities must have been very much a desired course.
 The stance made by The Clubmen on Hambledon Hill on August 4th 1645 one could argue was the final defeat of The Clubmen on a truly generality, on our terms desire for a settlement between King and Parliament neutrallity.

-Cromwell after trying to level with Clubmen on his terms that day decided to quash their cause after no joy as mentioned earlier.
+Cromwell after trying to level with Clubmen on his terms that day decided to quash their cause after no joy on his terms, as mentioned earlier.

 Later describing The Clubmen that day as “vile and silly creatures” a term I would suggest not of a nod to a misplaced sympathy by The Clubmen to a Royalist cause in nature but a snipe at their insolent, above their station in demands cause of their own.